matter-labs/zksync-web-era-docs/docs/api/swift/getting-started.md

 In this guide we will demonstrate how to:

 1. Connect to the zkSync network.
+2. Deposit assets from Ethereum into zkSync.
+3. Check balances.
+4. Transfer and withdraw funds (native and ERC20 tokens).
+5. Deploy a smart contract.

 <TocHeader />
 <TOC class="table-of-contents" :include-level="[2,3]" />